smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 ![data layer structure for the use case](images/dataLayers.png)

 ## Security In Cloud
-* typically data need to be protected against unwanted access and modification, especially in the cloud, where data is by default accessible from everywhere (from everyone, if misconfigured)
+* typically data need to be protected against unwanted access and modification, especially in the cloud, where data is by default accessible from everywhere (from everyone, if mis-configured)
 * Data Classification: Public, Internal, Restricted, Personal Data, Confidential
   - various security measures per class, including (not the full list):
     + access control